nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `sort n/` sorts the contacts list by name (in ascending order by default).
-* `sort n/dsc` sorts the contacts list by name in descending order.
+* `sort sh/end:dsc` sorts the contacts list by end date of SHN period in descending order.
-* `sort n/ cs/asc` sorts the contacts list by name (in ascending order by default), then by case number in ascending order.
+* `sort sh/start: cn/asc` sorts the contacts list by start date of SHN period (in ascending order by default), then by case number in ascending order.

 ### Clearing all persons : `clear`